 Pascale and I are quite compatible in many aspects, but the main reason why we never became more than just flirtatious friends was primarily because when she was available, she had a very naive view of the world.
 Within that world view, I didn’t fit in it because I didn’t fit with what she considered the most important of her ideas of attractive qualities.
 Though she had remarked that my confidence and wits were lovely.
 Alas, at that point in time, she strictly desired men who shared her religious affiliation, that met a specific height, that looked a specific way, and ultimately, would look good together in a public space.
 She gave me 1.5/10 in attractiveness, when she first met me.
 That’s what she told our mutual friend at the time.

-I mentioned in the second paragraph, that all of this changed as Pascale and I aged.
-After she got married, she realized that all of the superficial aspects of what made someone initially attractive was quickly lost once she spent more time with that person she thought she loved while living together.
+After Pascale got married, she realized that all of the superficial aspects of what made someone initially attractive was quickly lost once she spent more time with that person she thought she loved while living together.
 For example, all the little nuisances got to a point that started eating away at the foundations of their marriage.
 Then when cracks started to form, and those nuisances didn’t go away, mold started filling in those cracks, which caused further deterioration of the marriage.
 Whenever their communication defaulted to bargaining and competition, that love and desire for that person became resentment and disgust.
-Yes, her husband is still physically attractive, but everything else about him lacks and because people normally make sentimentally deep relationships with people based on one’s character, their marriage is at a point that it only exist because of their family life.
+Yes, her husband is still physically attractive, book smart, and he does the bare minimal, but everything else is just quite mediocre.

 Mind you, I have always been one to suggest that people shouldn’t stay together on the idea they’re doing it for the kids.
 Unless their kids are brain dead, they are going to be able to see the relationship dynamics between the parents.
 The arguments, the idiosyncrasies, the temperament of each parent, etc, will ultimately show the kids just how potentially broken the relationship is.
 Of course, that is to say that the children are actually emotionally intelligent and not just walking/shitting perspective-challenged social media vegetables who see everything in one particular world view.
 Eg: “It’s more important that the family stays together even if mom and dad are unhappy, because I want to be happy!
 Yay us!”

 I remarked to Pascale that while infidelity is wrong, it doesn’t mean it’s the wrong thing to do coinciding one’s specific circumstances.
 Cheating isn’t just about infidelity.
 Cheating is breaking the rules of a relationship.
 You know those vows you made towards each other on the day you put rings on each others’ fingers?
 Yeah, they are the foundations of the rules you have with your partner.
 “To love, and to cherish”.
 Her husband has broken those vows a long time ago.
 He cheated on her by breaking the rule “to love, and to cherish, til death do us part”.
 Indeed, we’re all human and we cannot unconditionally express love with one another all of the time, but even then, we’re speaking about consistency in which those involve actually care about each others’ well being.

 So while most people would disagree with me here, I believe that infidelity is needed in certain circumstances.
-If you’re stuck in a relationship, where you’re not willing to leave or you can’t leave, and you’re still bombarded with stupid shit, then for you to ‘stay in’, sometimes, it’s understandable for you to find relief outside of that relationship.
+If you’re stuck in a relationship, where you’re not willing to leave or you can’t leave, and you’re still bombarded with stupid and/or abusive shit, then for you to ‘stay in’, sometimes, it’s understandable for you to find relief outside of that relationship.
 This is the same concept for everything else we do.
 If work gets you down, you relieve yourself with hobbies and sports.
 If children gets you down, you take a night off and hang out with your friends.
 If your partner is getting on your nerves, you take time off for yourself to be alone, or with your besties.
 If you’re in a relationship you can’t leave, but is shit, then you find someone who would appreciate you, protect your interest, and never bring drama into your life.
 This is a reality of human relationships.

 I once thought like you, the judgmental reader, who strictly believed that if two people are in such a broken relationship, that all they have to do is just leave and start a new life again.
 However, as I aged, as I observed thousands of articles about different individuals and their situations, as well as going through my own setbacks in my intimate relationships, I realized that there is no one size fits all.
-All those self-help life coach blogs you read about, are guides to a healthy lifestyle, but the reality is that most people don’t live in a healthy lifestyles.
-Even those who have healthy work out regimens, who have a good living wage, who live in a comfortable place, often have personal problems that haunt them in and out of sleep.
+All those self-help life coach blogs you read about, are guides to a linear healthy lifestyle, but the reality is that most people don’t live in linear healthy lifestyles.
+Even those who have healthy workout regimens, who have a good living wage, who live in a comfortable place, often have personal problems that haunt them in and out of sleep.
 Individuals are not just one thing.
 They can be more than one thing.
-More than that, as dynamic as we all might be, at the end of the day, the choices we make, the things we believe in, the situations handed to us all come down to one common thing: no one ideology works for everyone for all of the circumstances every individual may have.
+As dynamic as we all might be, at the end of the day, the choices we make, the things we believe in, the situations handed to us all come down to one common thing: no one ideology works for everyone for all of the circumstances every individual may have.

 We’re not all born equal.
 We all don’t live life equally.
 We’re not all given the same equal opportunities.
 So don’t expect your ‘holier than thou’ attitude to be easily applied to every individual.
 Like I said, I was once like you, the judgmental reader, but now, in my 40’s, I know better.